lxc/incus/doc/howto/instances_create.md

 Doing so will tell Incus to expect the correct OS to be running inside of the virtual machine and to tweak behavior accordingly.

 This notably will cause:
+ - On FreeBSD:

+   - Memory hotplug to be disabled

+ - On NetBSD:

+   - Memory hotplug to be disabled
+   - Multiport VirtIO serial and SPICE to be disabled

  - On Windows:

    - Some unsupported virtual devices to be disabled
    - The {abbr}`RTC (Real Time Clock)` clock to be based on system local time rather than UTC
    - IOMMU handling to switch to an Intel IOMMU controller

- - On FreeBSD and NetBSD:

-   - Memory hotplug to be disabled
 ```

 To launch a VM that boots from an ISO, you must first create a VM.